apache/spark-website/error-message-guidelines.md

 </code>

 -   **What:** Invalid decimal.
 -   **Why**: The decimal parser encountered an error at the specified position.
 -   **How (*****implied by Why*****):** Fix the error at the specified position.

 #### Implicitly answer Why and How

-Sometimes, even explicitly explaining **why** the problem happened would be redundant.
+Sometimes, even explicitly explaining **why** the problem happened would be redundant; you may skip an explicit explanation in this case.

 <code style="white-space:normal">
   <a href="https://github.com/apache/spark/blob/569fb133d09e24e4ed56ed7efff641512d98b01b/sql/catalyst/src/main/scala/org/apache/spark/sql/errors/QueryCompilationErrors.scala#L770">